corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 ## Use in-memory selection

-You can use in-memory token selection in two ways:
+You can use in-memory token in much the same way...

-* In much the same way as DB selection, with `addMoveTokens` and `addRedeemTokens` utility functions.
-When doing this, you must make sure that all the checks are performed before construction of the transaction.
+* In much the same way as DB selection, you are able to call the `generateMove` method to select tokens available for the transaction being constructed.

-* Use the `generateMove` method by writing wrappers around `MoveTokensFlow` and `RedeemTokensFlow`.

-You can see examples of both approaches below.
+You can see an example of this below.

 ### Initialise `VaultWatcherService`